Hassan Ayari: Club career

 In April 2024, Ayari signed a professional contract with Toronto FC II in MLS Next Pro.
 He made his debut on 19 April, in a substitute appearance, against New England Revolution II.
 In June 2024, he signed a short-term loan with the Toronto FC first team.

+In February 2026, Ayari signed with Vihren in the Bulagiran second tier.

+In September 2026, Ayari signed a contract with Canadian Premier League club Cavalry FC through the end of the 2027 season, with a club option for 2028.

 International career

 Ayari was born in the United States to a Lithuanian mother and a Tunisian father.

 In 2020, he committed to play for Tunisia.
 In 2021, he played with Tunisia U20 at the 2021 U-20 Africa Cup of Nations.